SciDriver/spark-mpi/README.txt

 3. Running applications
 -----------------------------------------------

-See the Jupyter notebook in the examples/spark directory
+See Jupyter notebook in the examples/spark directory